bwbensonjr/mapoli/districts/README.md

 # Massachusetts Legislative Districts

-Each office page has a statewide map with an overlay of all the districts and a table with a line for each district showing the incumbent and the Partisan Voter Index (PVI) of the district.
+Each of the legislative office pages for State Representative, State Senate, Governor's Council, and U.S. House has a statewide map with an overlay of the districts and a table with a line for each district showing the incumbent and the Partisan Voter Index (PVI) of the district.
 The map popup and the district line both contain a link to a district-specific page.

 <p align="center">
 <img width="300" src="pages/office-page-example-small.png">
 </p>

-Each district-specific page contains a map of the district with an overlay for the party of each city or town contained in the district and an indicator how many precincts of the municipality are in the district.
-There is also a list of the general elections for the district back to 1990 (or the year the district was created if it was post-1990).
+There is a separate page for each legislative district with a map of the district's cities and towns and an indicator how many precincts of the municipality are in the district.
+There is also a list of the general elections for the district back to 1990 (or the year the district was created if it was post-1990) with the major candidates and their vote share in the election.

 <p align="center">
 <img width="300" src="pages/district-page-example-small.png">